Devo982/Emotional-AI/README.md

 # NOTE

+Dataset used is from "WASSA 2017 Shared Task on Emotion Intensity"

 Steps:
 1. Run Dataset_splitter.py first to split data into test,training and validation datasets.
 2. Train the models using "Train.py"